Readri205/MS4_shopfront/README.md

 * Content for fixtures was derived from [Laithwaites](https://www.laithwaites.co.uk/) for inspiration.

-Use of any information in this site is exclusively for the purposes of viewing information only and is entirely for educational purposes.
+  * Use of any information in this site is exclusively for the purposes of viewing information only and is entirely for educational purposes.

-Any interest in content for purchase should be directed to [Laithwaites](https://www.laithwaites.co.uk/).
+  * Any interest in content for purchase should be directed to [Laithwaites](https://www.laithwaites.co.uk/).

 ### Media

-* All images [© Unsplash.com](https://unsplash.com/) unless otherwise stated;
 *   Background image - ['The grapes on the vineyards in Douro Valley, Portugal.
 The UNESCO World Heritage region where the Porto Wine is produced.'](https://unsplash.com/@qwitka) By Maksym Kaharlytskyi [© Unsplash.com](https://unsplash.com/);

 ### Acknowledgements